Related Flux-Coated Preforms Blog Articles

 Flux coated Indalloy® soft solder preforms eliminate the necessity of manually applying external liquid fluxes in operations such as vapor phase soldering of back-plane wiring assemblies and capacitor manufacture.
 Flux-coated preforms are manufactured with the exact amount of flux required for the specific application, providing a high degree of consistency from one bond to another.
 Flux percentages can be specified between 0.5% and 3% by weight with a tolerance of ±0.5%.
 The most popular percentage being 1.0% by weight.

 Indalloy® flux types are available in non-activated pure gum rosin (type R), mildly activated rosin (type RMA) and fully activated rosin (type RA).
 RMA fluxes have a small but highly effective amount of an activator added to increase fluxing action over the R type.
 RA fluxes contain a small amount of an amine hydrochloride activator that provides superior fluxing action, as compared to R and RMA type fluxes.
 RA flux finds use in soldering assemblies where a high degree of fluxing action is desired, e.g. soldering to tarnished copper or nickel plate.
 RSA, an enhanced version, is also available for preform coating.
 This flux is the strongest of the rosin types.
-NC-7 and NC-9 fluxes are specially formulated RMA type fluxes that, along with the R type flux, leave nonconductive and non-corrosive residues that can safely be left on an assembly without fear of corrosion.
+NC-7 flux is a specially formulated RMA type flux that, along with the R type flux, leaves nonconductive and non-corrosive residue that can safely be left on an assembly without fear of corrosion.
 However, for aesthetic or visual inspection purposes, the flux residue can be removed using a bipolar solvent to remove both the rosin portion and the ionizable activator portion of the flux.
 This is most often accomplished using vapor degreasing equipment.

 In summary, the use of Indalloy® flux-coated preforms can result in the following advantages: